mui/material-ui/docs/data/material/migration/migration-v4/v5-style-changes.md

 ### Change default theme.palette.warning colors

-The default `theme.palette.warning` colors were changed to pass the AA standard contrast ratio in both light and dark modes.
+The default `theme.palette.warning` colors were changed to pass the AA accesibility standard contrast ratio in both light and dark modes.

 ```diff
   warning = {